Sugarsaltmedia/DRCwbapp/README.md

 1. Connect your repository to Netlify
 2. Set the build command to `npm run build`
 3. Set the publish directory to `dist`
-4. Add all environment variables in Netlify's dashboard under Site settings > Environment variables
+4. **IMPORTANT**: Add all environment variables from your `.env` file to Netlify's dashboard under Site settings > Environment variables
+   - Go to Site Settings → Build & Deploy → Environment → Environment Variables
+   - Add each `VITE_FIREBASE_*` variable with the same name and value
+   - This prevents the "secrets scanner" error during deployment

-### 3. Instamojo Configuration
+### 3. Razorpay Configuration
-1. Create an Instamojo account at [instamojo.com](https://instamojo.com)
+1. Create a Razorpay account at [razorpay.com](https://razorpay.com)
 2. Get your API credentials from the developer section
-3. Configure the webhook URL in Instamojo dashboard to point to: `https://your-site.netlify.app/.netlify/functions/payment-webhook`
+3. Update the environment variables with your live/test keys

 ### 4. Firebase Setup
 1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Enable Firestore database with the following collections:
    - `orders`: For storing customer orders
 3. Enable Authentication with Email/Password provider
+4. Get your Firebase configuration from Project Settings → General → Your apps
-4. Update the Firebase configuration in `src/firebase/config.ts`
+5. Update the environment variables with your Firebase credentials
 5. Set up Firestore security rules for admin access

 ## Development